rubensworks/article-privacy-decentralized/content/framework.md

 For example, an aggregator could be setup within a family to aggregate over all family events that may be hosted by several people, or a company-wide aggregator can be setup to keep track of the birthdays of all employees.

-In this framework, we assume that each data pod exposes a separate summary over each file, an that aggregator creates a combined summary over these separate summaries and maintains a list of all source URIs it is aggregating over.
+In the proposed framework, data pods expose a separate summary for each file, and aggregators: (i) create combined summaries using these separate summaries and (ii) maintain a list of all source URIs that they aggregate over.
-We assume that pods expose summaries that are created according to the algorithm from [](#summarization-algorithm).
+We assume that pods expose summaries that are created according to the algorithm presented in [](#summarization-algorithm).
-In this algorithm, a file summary is created for each quad component, where we iterate over all the file's quads, and the keys that are applicable for each quad.
+In this algorithm, a file summary is created for each quad component, where we iterate over all the file's quads, and the access token (aka a key) that are applicable for each quad.
 For each of these combinations, we add the quad component to the summary, for the given key and file source URI.
+The `Summary_Initialize` and  `Summary_Add` functions that are used in the algorithm depend on the type of summary that is being used, for which we will list the requirements and give examples at the end of this section.
 An high-level example of this summarization algorithm can be seen in [](#figure-summary-components-privacy).

 <figure id="summarization-algorithm" class="listing">